top of page

 Do you offer group sessions?

 Yes.
-When there’s interest, I offer group integration sessions.
+When there’s interest, I offer group integration and breathwork sessions.
 Research suggests that group work can be highly supportive and long‑lasting, especially within a structured, mindful community.
 Sharing experiences with others on a similar path fosters connection, insight, and healthier ways of relating—helping to gently shift old relational patterns.

 Are meetings online or in person?